15 of the Most Beautiful Mosques in the World

 The Grand Mosque Of Central Jawa

-Masjid Agung Jawa Tengah or the Great Mosque of Central Jawa was constructed in 2006 with a capacity of 15000 prayers.
-It is a functioning mosque and also a famous tourists attraction in central Jawa.
+Masjid Agung Jawa Tengah, or the Great Mosque of Central Jawa, was constructed in 2006 with a capacity of 15000 prayers.
+It is a functioning mosque and also a famous tourist attraction in central Jawa.
 The Grand Mosque is located at Jl.
 Gajah Raya, Sambirejo, Kec.
 Gayamsari, Kota Semarang, Jawa Tengah 50166, Indonesia.

 Leave a comment